Older adults and abuse

 What are the effects of domestic abuse?

-Domestic abuse has serious consequences for victims.
+Domestic abuse carries severe consequences for victims.
 Older adults are in a particularly vulnerable position, as they may be more sensitive to physical and emotional harm, have reduced physical strength, and typically take longer to recover than younger victims.

 As a victim, you may experience significant stress, dysphoria, and loneliness, which can exacerbate existing health conditions and negatively affect cognitive function and physical ability.